FarukZahiragic/movie-app/README.md

 # movie-app
-An Android app that displays movie information
+An Android app that displays movie information.
+It contains many features.